 To stop testing a capsule, return to the on-device testing screen in Developer Options and disable testing on the device(s).

 Be aware that on-device testing allows you to test your specific capsule in isolation.
 It will not let you test for cross-capsule ambiguities and interactions.
+You are only testing your capsule on the specific device and revision that you have loaded.
 Plan to develop and test your capsule independently.